 Bolstering economic protections for low-income student survivors.
 Thanks to a joint Know Your IX and United States Student Association campaign, the Department of Education’s Office for Civil Rights has made clear that schools that violate Title IX may be required to reimburse survivors for lost tuition and other related expenses.
 In addition, the Office for Civil Rights has now required several noncompliant institutions, including Southern Methodist University and Princeton University, to reimburse student victims for costs sustained as the result of gender violence in school.

 Defeating mandatory police referral legislation at the state and federal levels.
-Know Your IX worked in partnership with student activists in Delaware to defeat House Bill 1 (HB1), which would have required schools to hand every single rape report they receive over to the police.
-Sage Carson, a junior anthropology and women and gender studies major at the University of Delaware, started a Change.org petition in opposition to the bill and garnered hundreds of signatures.
+Know Your IX worked in partnership with student activists in over 5 states to defeat mandatory police referral laws.
+For example, KYIX partnered with student activists in Delaware to defeat House Bill 1 (HB1), which would have required schools to hand every single rape report they receive over to the police.
 Know Your IX also partnered with Black Women’s Blueprint to draft a memo to state legislators about the harmful potential consequences of this bill.
 The result?
 HB1 was significantly revised to remove mandatory reporting to the police.